albertlauncher/plugins/README.md

 ## Getting started

 Define a project in your CMakeLists.txt.
 Use the Albert CMake macro `albert_plugin`.
-This macro does a lot of necessary Qt boilerplate for you.
+This macro implements a lot of necessary CMake boilerplate code for you.
 See the table below for parameters you can pass.
 If you are keen on seeing the details check the `cmake` dir in the project root.

 |         Parameter |  Type  | Notes                                                                                  |
 |------------------:|:------:|----------------------------------------------------------------------------------------|